matheuslc/symmetric/README.md

 =========
 [![Build Status](https://travis-ci.org/matheuslc/symmetric.svg)](https://travis-ci.org/matheuslc/symmetric)

-If you have problemns with the height of its columns, use me.
+If you have problems with the height of its columns, use it!

 ## How to use